 A staple amongst tournament bass anglers these days is Side-Imaging runs that map both structural elements, and individual fish to target.
 At last year’s Bassmaster Angler-of-the-Year tournament on Mille Lacs, dozens of complete strangers to the fishery pulled 60lb. bags of smallmouth bass during the 3-day competition, most of them leaning heavily on using their Side-Imaging to locate large boulders and individual bass off them.
 This very application while being a classic use of the technology, is not a reason to classify it as a “bass-only” benefit.

-Perhaps the best way to introduce yourself to the technology is to image an area you already know, preferably if you know it holds fish.
+Perhaps the best way to introduce yourself to the technology is to imagine an area you already know, preferably if you know it holds fish.
 So often as walleye anglers we stumble onto a mere piece of the puzzle.
-We catch fish on one side of a reef for a short period of time in late afternoon, without realizing that we only intercepted fish in a 30 minute window making their way out of the depths and up to structure to feed.
-Even if we know fish are likely to be up top and actively eating, we know not what locations have the largest boulders, the most pronounced feeding shelves, or what areas are too weed-choked to effectively fish in low-light.
+We catch fish on one side of a reef for a short period of time in the late afternoon, without realizing that we only intercepted fish in a 30-minute window making their way out of the depths and up to the structure to feed.
+Even if we know fish are likely to be up top and actively eating, we do know not what locations have the largest boulders, the most pronounced feeding shelves, or what areas are too weed-choked to effectively fish in low light.
 All of those answers can be gleaned from a quick pass or two around the structure of interest.

 Take this technology for a spin on a few locations you’ve fished for years, and be amazed at the depth and level of information it offers you.
 Consider it the best real-time map that’s offered today, and get used to seeing and interpreting what information in the plan direction really means to your fishing, rather than just the profile depth direction we’re so used to seeing in the sonar of old.